nilspwalter/syflow/Readme.md

 This is the Python implementation belonging to the paper [*Learning Exceptional Subgroups by End-to-End Maximizing KL-divergence*](https://arxiv.org/abs/2402.12930).
 The repository also includes the code required to replicate the results from the paper e.g. the implementation of *Robust Subgroup Discovery*.
 We additionally provide a demo in a jupyter notebook to provide an easy starting point.
+All our experiments are run on a machine equipped with a DGX-A100, AMD EPYC 7742 and 256GB of memory.

 ## 1. Required packages